abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

 anonymous-c44fc   5/5     Running   0          116s
 ```

-Great you have installed abcdesktop.io.
+You have successfully installed abcdesktop.io.
-You just need a web browser to reach your web workspace.
-It' now time to add some container applications.
+You only need a web browser to access your web workspace.
+It's now time to add some container applications.
-Read the next chapter to add applications
+Read the next chapter to add applications.